 This is the most important part for loosening stubborn wax and debris.
 With the solution still in the ear, gently massage the base of the ear for about 30 seconds.
 You should hear a squishing or swishing sound, which is a good sign that the cleaner is breaking up the gunk inside.
 After massaging, stand back and let your dog do what they’ll naturally want to do: shake their head.
 This is a crucial step, as the shaking helps bring all the loosened debris from deep inside the canal to the outer part of the ear where you can wipe it away.

-Step 4: Gently Wipe the Ear Clean
+Step 4: Gently Wipe the Outer Ear

 After a good head shake, take a clean cotton ball or a piece of gauze and wrap it around your finger.
 Use it to gently wipe away all the visible wax and debris from the inner ear flap and the parts of the ear canal you can see.
 Never push your finger deeper than one knuckle into the ear.
 It’s critical to avoid using cotton swabs (like Q-tips), as they can easily push debris further into the ear or even damage the delicate eardrum.
 Just focus on cleaning the areas you can easily reach.